pranayDgr8/Computer-Vision-Implementations/README.md

 # Computer-Vision-Implementations
-Different concepts of Computer Vision using OpenCV
+Different concepts of Computer Vision using python OpenCV library